 All schools affiliated to Scottish Rugby benefit from Scottish Rugby’s Schools’ Personal Accident Scheme.
 There is no requirement for the affiliated school to return a proposal form or to declare the number of teams requiring to be covered.
 Catastrophic injury cover is automatic for affiliated schools.

 Single Game Insurance Cover

-In accordance with SDR 16 Match and Tour Approvals,games involving “scratch teams” are only permitted with the prior written approval of Scottish Rugby.
+In accordance with SDR 16 Match Approvals and Permission to Tour, games involving “scratch teams” are only permitted with the prior written approval of Scottish Rugby.
 One of the key requirements for approval is that any scratch team has in place appropriate insurance cover.
 Cover can be effected by submitting a single match Proposal Form together with the appropriate remittance.

 Member clubs are specifically reminded that additional insurance requirements may exist where they are paying players.
 These can range from the need to amend their Employers and Public Liability cover to recognise their professional/semi-professional players through to the specific additional player insurance requirements set out in WR Regulation 23.
 Scottish Rugby recommends that all clubs paying or providing material benefits to any player discuss their potential additional insurance obligations with their insurance adviser.

 Scottish Rugby assists member clubs and match officials in relation to the "rugby risk" associated with the game.
 For further details please see:

 Please Note: Clubs should make appropriate arrangements in relation to their non-rugby Public Liability risks.

 Player insurance can be a complex area.
 To assist those involved in our game we have prepared a quick summary of Frequently Asked Questions.